Which Of The Following Studies Would Need Irb Approval

 1. Research Involving Direct Interaction with Human Subjects:

 • Interviews: Conducting interviews with human subjects to gather data about their experiences, attitudes, or beliefs typically necessitates IRB review.
-The IRB will assess the potential risks to participants, such as psychological distress or breach of confidentiality, and ensure that appropriate safeguards are in place.
+The IRB will assess the potential risks to participants, such as psychological distress or breach of confidentiality, and see to it that appropriate safeguards are in place.

 2. Research Involving Access to Identifiable Private Information:

 • Medical Record Reviews: Studies that involve accessing and analyzing medical records to gather data about patients require IRB approval, especially if the data contains identifiable information.
-The IRB will assess the potential risks to patients, such as breach of confidentiality or discrimination, and ensure that appropriate safeguards are in place to protect their privacy.
+The IRB will assess the potential risks to patients, such as breach of confidentiality or discrimination, and see to it that appropriate safeguards are in place to protect their privacy.

-• Databases Containing Personal Information: Studies that utilize databases containing personal information, such as customer databases or employee records, typically require IRB approval.
-The IRB will assess the potential risks to individuals, such as identity theft or privacy violations, and ensure that appropriate safeguards are in place to protect their information.
+• Databases Containing Personal Information: Studies that put to use databases containing personal information, such as customer databases or employee records, typically require IRB approval.
+The IRB will assess the potential risks to individuals, such as identity theft or privacy violations, and make sure appropriate safeguards are in place to protect their information.

 3. Research Involving Vulnerable Populations:

 • Children: Research involving children as participants requires special consideration and heightened IRB scrutiny.
 Children are considered a vulnerable population due to their limited cognitive abilities and susceptibility to coercion.
-The IRB will ensure that the research is designed to minimize risks to children and that parental consent is obtained before their participation.
+The IRB will see to it that the research is designed to minimize risks to children and that parental consent is obtained before their participation.

 • Prisoners: Prisoners are another vulnerable population due to their limited autonomy and potential for coercion.
 Research involving prisoners as participants requires careful consideration and stringent IRB oversight.
-The IRB will ensure that the research is designed to benefit prisoners and that their participation is voluntary and informed.
+The IRB will see to it that the research is designed to benefit prisoners and that their participation is voluntary and informed.

 • Economically Disadvantaged Individuals: Research involving economically disadvantaged individuals may raise concerns about coercion or exploitation.
-The IRB will carefully review such studies to ensure that participants are not unduly pressured to participate and that they receive appropriate compensation for their time and effort.
+The IRB will carefully review such studies to see to it that participants are not unduly pressured to participate and that they receive appropriate compensation for their time and effort.

 4. Research Involving Deception: